-A more detailed breakdown of the Group's loan portfolio, including information on impairments, can be found on pages 99 and following of the Issuer's 2022 annual report.
-More information on impairments and the impact of the war in Ukraine and of the coronavirus crisis can be found in Note 1.4 ("Impact of the war in Ukraine and of the coronavirus crisis") of the consolidated financial statements of the Issuer's 2022 annual report and in Note 1.4 ("Geopolitical and emerging risks") of the Issuer's extended quarterly report for the first quarter of 2023.
-More information on credit risks relating to trading book securities, counterparty risk of derivatives and government securities can be found on page 109 of the Issuer's 2022 annual report.
-The Issuer's 2022 annual report and extended quarterly report for the first quarter of 2023 are incorporated by reference into this Base Prospectus as set out in the section entitled "Documents Incorporated by Reference".
+More information on credit risks relating to trading book securities, counterparty risk of derivatives and government securities can be found on page 106 of the Issuer's 2023 annual report.
+The Issuer's 2023 annual report and extended quarterly report for the first quarter of 2024 are incorporated by reference into this Base Prospectus as set out in the section entitled "Documents Incorporated by Reference".